Saturday, July 22, 2017

 So after the Merchant/Youngstrom set, RWH and his band (son Lucas Hubbard on electric guitar and Kyle Snider on drums) hit the stage at about 9:30.

 Where do I start?
 For one thing, how did I not even know of RWH's existence until Paul gave me that book?
 How do some great, authentic, talented as all get-out musicians often remain obscure for decades?
-RWH's music is an amalgamation of gut bucket blues, confessional songwriting (with references to God, the Devil, Les Paul guitars, and even the MC5 making an appearance in one of his songs), raucous rock 'n' roll, and shit-kicking country.
+RWH's music is an amalgamation of gut bucket blues, confessional songwriting (with references to God, the Devil, Stratocaster guitars, and even the MC5--"Live and Die Rock and Roll"-- making appearances in his songs), raucous rock, and shit-kicking outlaw country.
 Perhaps RWH isn't more widely known simply because he can't be categorized, and the music industry thrives on placing artists into little compartments.

 Simply put, RWH brings it.
 He performs with a warmth and connection to the audience honed by decades on the road.
 But it's also apparent that his son Lucas and his relatively young drummer Kyle keep him feeling energetic.